 Galaxy Eso 510 g13 is an example of a disc galaxy.
 (Credit: NASA/Space Telescope Science Institute)

 An alternate theoretical analysis of the images surmises that they actually show relatively small galaxies with extremely bright black hole accretion activity at their centers.
-This would still be a very remarkable finding, since the earliest known black holes only appear approximately one billion years after the Big Bang, and these galaxies date back to between 350 and 750 million years after the beginning of the Universe.
+This would still be a very remarkable finding, since the earliest known black holes only appear approximately one billion years after the Big Bang, and these galaxies date back to between 350 million and 750 million years after the beginning of the Universe.

 But the point is clear: More research is necessary to validate the analyses of these early galaxies.
 Yet, even so, the findings do not seriously challenge the Big Bang Theory.
 In fact, the “redshifting” observations from the distant galaxies appear to support the theory.
 The following section shows just why.